Barca0412/Barca0412/README.md

 - ⚡ Interest: Football, Photography, Cycling, Travel ...

+## 😄 By the way, I'm lead a team to design a Quantitative Strategy to invest in Chinese stock market based on multi-factor model.
+If you have interest in this project, please contact me !

 <!--
 **Barca0412/Barca0412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.